MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 .. note::

-    The final executable file must be an ELF executable file.
+    The Executable must be an ELF executable file.
 On Unix, the command ``file(1)`` can be use to check the format of a file.
 For example: